At Brock Scar Holiday Cottage we understand that we have a responsibility to protect and respect your privacy and look after your personal data.

 For clarity, Brock Scar Holiday Cottage may be both data controller and data processor for your personal data under certain circumstances.

-Data Protection law will change on 25 May 2018 and this Privacy Notice sets out your rights under the new laws.
+This Privacy Notice sets out your rights under the new laws.

 Who are we?